wasp-lang/wasp/web/docs/typescript.md

 ## WebSocket full-stack type support

 Defining event names with the matching payload types on the server makes those types exposed automatically on the client.
-This allows you avoid making mistakes when emitting events or handling them.
+This helps you avoid mistakes when emitting events or handling them.

 ### Defining the events handler
 On the server, you will get Socket.IO `io: Server` argument and `context` for your WebSocket function, which contains all entities you defined in your Wasp app.
 You can type the `webSocketFn` function like this: